mvp/uhubctl/README.md

 `uhubctl` will try to turn power off many times in quick succession, and it should suppress that.
 This may be eventually fixed in kernel, see more discussion [here](https://bit.ly/2JzczjZ).

+If your device is USB mass storage, invoking `udisksctl` before calling `uhubctl` might help to mitigate this issue:

+    sudo udisksctl power-off --block-device /dev/disk/...`
+    sudo uhubctl -a off ...

 #### _Multiple 4-port hubs are detected, but I only have one 7-port hub connected_